mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 In the time I had to spend, I not able to get a good predictor for rotation.
 I blame this on the smallest three representation, which is highly numerically unstable, especially in fixed point.
 In the future, I would not use the smallest three representation for quantized rotations.

 It was also painfully obvious while encoding differences and error offsets that using a bitpacker was not the best way to read and write these quantities.
-I'm certain that something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust a its model to the differences would give much better results, but I was already within my bandwidth budget at this point and couldn't justify any further noodling :)
+I'm certain that something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust its model to the differences would give much better results, but I was already within my bandwidth budget at this point and couldn't justify any further noodling :)

 # Synchronizing Avatars